Sylvain Prudhomme

 He is the author of novels and reports, many of which are based in contemporary Africa, where he lived and worked.
 His novel Les Grands (ed.
 L'Arbalète, Gallimard) was designated "French Revelation of the year 2014" by the editorial staff of the magazine Lire.

-In 2019 his novel Par les routes won the Prix Femina, one of the most important French literary prize.
+In 2019 his novel Par les routes won the Prix Femina, one of the most important French literary prizes.

 Biography

 Sylvain Prudhomme spent his childhood in different African countries (Cameroon, Burundi, Niger, and Mauritius) before studying literature in Paris and then directing the Franco-Senegalese Alliance of Ziguinchor in Senegal from 2010 to 2012.

 He collaborated with the magazines Geste and Le Tigre.